Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Email Outreach

-Email outreach takes a few different forms: confirmation emails, newsletters, thank-you letters, and more.
-When you send out these types of messages, it’s important to mention matching gifts.
+Email outreach can take a few different forms: confirmation emails, newsletters, thank-you letters, and more.
+When you send out these types of messages, it’s important to mention matching gifts for the best results.

 Here’s some text you can include in your thank-you email after a donor has contributed to your cause: